-This Wyze Cam Pan review covers the 1080p security camera from Wyze, which I have to say, quite loudly, is an incredible security camera all loaded into a <$40 package! 👊 Kapow!
+This Wyze Cam Pan review covers the 1080p security camera from Wyze, which I have to say, quite loudly, is an incredible security camera all loaded into an affordable package! ?
+Kapow!

 If you already own a Wyze Cam Pan you can update the firmware and this feature is included at no cost.
 Bonus.